VJTI-MCA-25/Socket-Messenger/frontend/README.md

 -   [x] Seperate Server Routes and init file
 -   [x] Generalize the auth required routes
 -   [x] Animate Invites, SearchFriends
+-   [x] Check CORS for socket server
+-   [x] Think over on if all invitations should be stored in one collection rather than in the user's collection (User's Collection is already implemented)
--   [ ] Think over the flow of Sign Up
+-   [x] Think over the flow of Sign Up
 -   [ ] Seperate socket routes
--   [ ] Check CORS for socket server
 -   [ ] Optimize Error Parser and Handling in both client and server
 -   [ ] Check how to handle multiple socket connections from the same user for same event
--   [ ] Think over on if all invitations should be stored in one collection rather than in the user's collection
 -   [ ] Add Powered By Icons
     -   [ ] Firebase
     -   [ ] Algolia
     -   [ ] Socket.io
--   [ ] Make a About Page
+-   [ ] Make a About Page or a Landing Page
 -   [ ] Make a footer
 -   [ ] Should I limit the number of invitations a user can see?
+-   [ ] Link Previews
+-   [ ] Spotify Integration
+-   [ ] Developer API

 ### Accessibilities